-Render Detailing
+Render has cracking Render Detailing

 You can normally tell whether the render is good or not by the drip detail over the window and the bell mouth to the base of the property.

 Window drip detail In this case we found a drip detail to the windows.